Economic Research

 Monitor™ (ESM)

-How strong is the economy?
+How Strong is the Current Economy?

-The index has historically helped us to figure out whether, and to what degree, the Federal Reserve is likely to adjust the Federal Funds Rate in the near future.
-ESM is a strength-focused index, meaning that it is best used to help us understand the strength of the current economy, as opposed to the direction in which the economy is moving.
+The Economic Strength Monitor™ (ESM) is a proprietary index produced by Saratoga Capital Management, LLC (SCM).
+The purpose of the index is to understand, in general terms, the relative strength of the US economy.
+The index has historically helped us to figure out whether, and to what degree, the Federal Reserve (Fed) is likely to adjust the Federal Funds Rate in the near future.
+ESM is a here-and-now index, meaning that it is best used to help us understand how “hot” or “cold” the current economy is, as opposed to the direction in which the economy is headed (Saratoga’s Economic Leading Statistics® index helps us with directional forecasting).

-Click to View the Current ESM Fact Sheet
+Click Image to View Current ESM